pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

                     Text("Agree to terms and conditions")
                 }

                 // 6.
-Sign in button
+Log in button
                 Button(action: {
                     print("Logged in!")
                 }){
-                    Text("Sign in")
+                    Text("Log in")
                 }

                 // 7.
 Bottom spacer